vangberg/librevox/README.md

 ## Originating a new call with `FSR::CommandSocket`

-Freeswitcher also ships with a CommandSocket class, which allows you to connect to the FreeSWITCH management console, from which you can control FreeSWITCH, originate calls and more.
+Freeswitcher also ships with a CommandSocket class, which allows you to connect to the FreeSWITCH management console, from which you can originate calls, restart FreeSWITCH etc.

     >> require ‘fsr’
     => true